hstalker/dotfiles/README.md

 with stray theme files in your `$HOME` for applications for which you have not installed other configuration for.

----

 ## Usage Instructions
 ```shell
 cd directory-of-this-repo
 make make-directories link
 ```

-Configuration installation can be customised via setting custom variables for make.
+Configuration installation can be customized via setting custom variables for make.
 For example:
 ```shell
 SOURCE_DIR=$DIRECTORY_OF_REPO/ \